07/02 7:30 PM

 Position: 16th

 Heidenheim, much like Hoffenheim, are perhaps victims of their own success last season.
-Consistently impressive displays not only earned qualification to the UEFA Conference League, it shone a spotlight on their best players, with top scorer Tim Kleindienst and top assist provider Jan-Niklas Beste departing over the summer.
+Consistently impressive displays not only earned qualification to the UEFA Conference League, they shone a spotlight on their best players, with top scorer Tim Kleindienst and top assist provider Jan-Niklas Beste lured away over the summer.

 Schmidt is a wily operator, though, and will have a plan figured out.
-He has already showed his hand by making two early January signings in the shape of Bundesliga 2 top scorer Budu Zivzivadze and Bayern Munich loanee Frans Krätzig, who should help restore some menace in attack.
+He has already showed his hand by making two early January signings in the shape of Bundesliga 2 top scorer Budu Zivzivadze and Bayern Munich loanee Frans Krätzig, with the latter scoring on his debut in the 2-0 win over Union Berlin on Matchday 16.

 Watch: The best of Budu Zivzivadze